denis2glez/p2p-handshake/README.md

 to deploy the software according to your requirements.
 These are automatically generated using the release workflow after tagging a new version.

+## 🎉 Acknowledgements <a name = "acknowledgement"></a>

+Thanks to all the developers of the libraries used throughout the project.

 ## 📝 License <a name = "license"></a>

 This project is licensed under the [MIT](LICENSE) license.

 [TLS]: https://datatracker.ietf.org/doc/rfc8446